Who We Are

 Lauren has always had a passion for this industry and a love for technology and strives to continue to look for new ways to serve families in a more personal way.

 In 2013 she completed her Master's degree in business from Trevecca Nazarene University.
-Lauren is a current member of the board of directors for the International Cemetery, Cremation, and Funeral Association (ICCFA), The President of the Southern Cemetery, Cremation, and Funeral Association (SCCFA), President of The Cemetery Association of Tennessee (C.A.T), as well as a sitting member of the United Way Board of Maury County, The Youth Educational Foundation and The Maury Alliance.
+Lauren is a current member of the board of directors for the International Cemetery, Cremation, and Funeral Association (ICCFA), The Past-President of the Southern Cemetery, Cremation, and Funeral Association (SCCFA), Past-President of The Cemetery Association of Tennessee (C.A.T), as well as a sitting member of the United Way Board of Maury County, The Youth Educational Foundation and The Maury Alliance.
 She also holds the title of Certified Cemetery and Funeral Executive issued by the ICCFA.